tshepang/blog/content/Introducing Hedzoleh Soundz (1973).md

 Several months ago, I bumped onto this jazz album by [Hugh Masekela].
-It sounds quite different to his more popular tracks, and although it has a South African feel to it (Masekela is a citizen of that country), the more dominating feel is from elsewhere in Africa (just don\'t ask me where).
+It sounds quite different to his more popular tracks, and although it has a South African feel to it (Masekela is a citizen of that country), the more dominating feel is from elsewhere in Africa (just don't ask me where).

 My favorites: